An Insider’s View of What Happens Inside a College Admissions Office

 Here is a breakdown of how the different parts of the application play a role in the decision-making process:

-Academics (transcript): Any admissions officer will tell you that the most important part of the application review process is the high school transcript.
+Any admissions officer will tell you that the most important part of the application review process is the high school transcript.
 This includes grades and the rigor of the classes that you took.
-The transcript will also reflect any trends in your high school career (for instance, it is always positive if your grades have gotten better each year).
+The transcript will also reflect any trends in your high school career (for instance, it is always positive if your grades improved each year).
 The transcript is always reviewed in the context of your high school.
 Did your high school not offer AP classes?
-That’s totally okay and you won’t be penalized for not taking any.
+That’s totally okay and colleges won’t penalize you for not taking any.
 But if your high school did offer many AP classes and you didn’t take advantage of them, then that will be a problem.

 In addition to the transcript, other things that will be considered are:

 At most schools (with the exception of colleges that are test-optional), testing is an important part of the admissions process.
-You will be required to take some combination of the SAT, ACT, or SAT Subject Tests.
-Some schools emphasize testing more than others, but as a rule of thumb, it is helpful to have scores that are higher than average.
+You will have to take some combination of the SAT, ACT, or SAT Subject Tests.
+If your test scores aren’t great, don’t worry too much.
+Some schools emphasize testing more than others.
+But as a rule of thumb, it is helpful to have scores that are higher than average.
 Testing can also be contextual.
 For instance, if you are applying to a strong engineering program, your math testing will be very important.

 This is one of the few opportunities in the admissions process for your voice as a person to come through!
 The best personal essays are not about the oddest or most extraordinary experiences of your life.
 Instead, they give the admissions officer a glimpse into your life and unique perspective on the world.
 Of course, the essay is also an opportunity to demonstrate your writing ability.